ChiekoN/Flutter-localization_app/README.md

 **NOTE:**
-In this app, the title and the memo area retain what a user inputs just as is.
-Users can input text by their language and not be translated when they change the locale.
+In this app, the title and the memo area retain what users input just as being input.
+Users can enter text in their language, and it won't be translated when they change the locale.

 <img src="README_resources/localization_demomovie_square.gif" width="500">